 This episode we’re going to look at the 3nps modes for extended range 7 string guitar.
 The tuning will be B E A D G B E. If you want to know more about modal theory then check out this post for some extended ideas on how the modes for 7 string guitar work.
-If you want to read this later then download the scale book here.
 Let’s Go!

 Let’s take a look at the major scale modes for 7 string guitar.
 If you know the modes for 6 string guitar then this will be made even easier since we can reference these.
 However if you started your guitar story on a 7 string then this will be a helpful starting point.
+You can also check out the pentatonics for 7 string if you’re not ready for these yet.
 If you don’t know the modes at all it might be worthwhile getting comfortable with these first.
 You can check out the 6 string major scale modes here.

 Modes for 7 String Guitar